MicrosoftDocs/Devices-docs/surface/manage-surface-uefi-settings.md

 Zero Touch UEFI Management lets you remotely manage UEFI settings  by using a device profile within Intune called Device Firmware Configuration Interface (DFCI).
 If you do not configure this setting, the ability to manage eligible devices with DFCI is set to **Ready**.
 To prevent DFCI, select **Opt-Out**.

 > [!NOTE]
-> The UEFI Management settings page and use of DFCI is currently available for Surface Pro 7+, Surface Laptop Go, Surface Book 3, Surface Laptop 3, Surface Pro 7, and Surface Pro X. To learn more, see [Intune management of Surface UEFI settings](surface-manage-dfci-guide.md).
+> The UEFI Management settings page and use of DFCI is currently available for Surface Pro 7+, Surface Laptop Go, Surface Book 3, Surface Laptop 4, Surface Laptop 3, Surface Pro 7, and Surface Pro X. To learn more, see [Intune management of Surface UEFI settings](surface-manage-dfci-guide.md).

 ## UEFI menu: Exit